YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZCRTENOTF, External call routine xxxx not found

-Compile Time/Run Time Error: This indicates that YottaDB/GT.M could not locate routine xxxx.
+Compile Time/Run Time Error: This indicates that YottaDB could not locate routine xxxx.

-Action: Action In OpenVMS, relink your image to include the missing routine.
-In UNIX, relink your external call descriptor image to include the missing routine.
+Action: Relink your external call descriptor image to include the missing routine.

 ----------------
 ZCRTNTYP